wp-plugins/mobiloud-mobile-app-plugin/tags/3.0/readme.txt

 == Description ==

-**Mobiloud is a premium (paid) WordPress plugin that allows publishers and bloggers to turn their WordPress site into a beautifully stylish mobile app.
+**Mobiloud is a premium (paid) service that allows publishers and bloggers to turn their WordPress site into a beautifully stylish mobile app.
 Mobiloud simply converts your website into a fully functional, fully native mobile app.**

 Smartphone users (there's 1.8 billion of them worldwide!) spend **80% of their time on their devices using apps**.
 If you don't have an app to complement your web presence, you're missing on a huge opportunity to reach new and existing readers and customers.

 Our apps are designed to provide the best possible user experience for your audience: fast loading, smooth running with an intuitive user interface.
 It's for publishers and bloggers who want to build a branded **native mobile apps** for iOS and Android, offering content from their WordPress site (similar apps are published by TechCrunch, The Verge, The Huffington Post).

-With Mobiloud, real native mobile apps are finally affordable ([prices](http://www.mobiloud.com/pricing/?ref=plugindesc) start at $89/month, compare that with a budget of several thousands!), and you won’t need any programming skills to get your app published.
+With Mobiloud, real native mobile apps are finally affordable ([prices](http://www.mobiloud.com/pricing/?ref=plugindesc) start at $89/month), and you won’t need any programming skills to get your app published - we take care of build and publication for you!

 Install the plugin now and you will be moments away from creating your own mobile app.

+**Note the plugin is free to use to design, manage and preview your apps, but getting your apps built and published on App Store and Google Play is a paid service ([prices here](http://www.mobiloud.com/pricing/?ref=plugindesc))**

 For any questions, don’t hesitate to get in touch with us at [support@mobiloud.com](mailto:support@mobiloud.com)

-*Who this is for:*
+**Who Mobiloud is for:**

-- Online magazines, news websites
+* Online magazines, news websites

-- Professional bloggers, podcasters
+* Professional bloggers, podcasters

-- Content-rich website using posts or custom post types for their content
+* Content-rich websites using posts or custom post types for their content

-- Lovers of great apps and design
+* Lovers of great apps and design

-*Who this is NOT a good fit for:*
+**Who it is *NOT* a good fit for:**

-- People looking for a mobile site tool or template
+* People looking for a mobile site tool or template

-- Company sites with no blog or content
+* Company sites with no blog or content

+* Complex or heavily customised page-based websites

 = What you get with Mobiloud =